aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/render-into-image/_index.md

 {{< /tabs >}}
 {{< /nosnippet >}}

-The following code examples demonstrate how to make calls to Aspose.Words web services using various SDKs:
+The following code samples show how to interact with REST API using almost any mainstream programming language:

 **Case 1**: Renders Page to Specified Format